isomerpages/mindef-sg101/resources/resource-packages/_posts/2025-01-24-post-Total Defence Resources.md

 <p>Co-led by MINDEF and the Energy Market Authority (EMA), the exercise focuses
 on strenghthening Singaporeans' preparedness for power disruptions.
-Based on a scenario of prolonged power outages due to a phishing attack by an unknown group, the exercise aims to encourage everyone to plan for potential disruptions, prepare to respond effectively, and play our part to keep Singapore strong.</p>
+Based on a scenario of prolonged power outages due to a phishing attack by an unknown group, the exercise aims to encourage individuals, communities and businesses to plan for potential disruptions, prepare to respond effectively, and play our part to keep Singapore strong.</p>
 <p>As a signature event of SG60, Exercise SG Ready 2025 invites Singaporeans
 to reflect on the crises and disruptions that we have gone through in the last 60 years, and what we are likely to face going forward.
 It is an opportunity